jamesdeluk/hugo/content/cybersecurity/articles/botsv3.md

 ## Timeline

-*In Notion/the PDF theses are colour-coded by category - links at the top of this page*
+*In Notion/the PDF theses are colour-coded by category - links at the top of this page.*

 09:16:12: AKIAJOGCDXJ5NW5PXUPA/web_admin attempts to access IAM resources begin